DAY 1: CUSCO CITY TOUR

 DO I NEED MY ORIGINAL PASSPORT?

-Yes for sure!
+Yes!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your package for classic Inca Trail Machu Picchu permit, entrances & other reservations.
-The rangers will check every day and when you enter Machu Picchu.
-The train company will also check your passport before allowing you to board the train.
-In case you are renewing your passport, go ahead and send us your old number to secure your permit, and we can change it when you get your new passport number…if so, please send the new passport number as soon as possible.
+In case you are renewing your passport, go ahead and send us your old number to secure your permit, and we can change it when you get your new passport number.
+Please send the new passport number as soon as possible.

 WHAT IS THE WEATHER LIKE?